Learn more about this card and find out how you can apply here.

 - Regular APR: After the introductory period, the purchase and balance transfer APR varies between 13.24% and 23.24%, depending on your creditworthiness and prevailing interest rates.
 The cash advance APR is 25.49%, and the penalty APR is 29.49%.

-- Important Fees: There’s a $95 annual fee ($75 if your application is received by August 3, 2016).
+- Important Fees: There’s a $95 annual fee.
 The foreign transaction fee is 2.7%.
 Balance transfers and cash advances cost the greater of $5 or 3% of the transferred or advanced amount.
 Late and returned payments both cost up to $37.

 - Travel Benefits: The American Express Blue Cash Preferred has several travel perks: a 24/7 roadside assistance hotline for all travelers, rental car loss and damage insurance coverage for cardholders who charge the full amount of their rentals to the card, 24/7 global concierge service for all cardholders traveling more than 100 miles from home, and accidental death insurance for traveling cardholders.